Interior and Exterior Renovations

 Are you renovating or developing unfinished or partially finished areas of your home?
 Find information about permits and inspections you'll need here.

-Design considerations for basement developments
+Design considerations for all Basement Developments:

 • bedroom windows must meet egress: